oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 6. Click **Create Email Template**

-## Task 8: Updating Table Employee Details
+## Task 8: Update Table Employee Details

 1. Navigate to SQL Workshop and click SQL Commands

 2. Copy and Paste the commands below into the Script Editor to update the Employee Details Table and Execute the command one by one.

-   Note: The steps to create and populate the table EMPLOYEE_DETAIL are shared in TASK 2.
+   Note: The steps to create and populate the table EMPLOYEE\_DETAILS are shared in TASK 2.
 Ensure that you have that table created and populated before running the commands below.

    Add a new column HR\_MGR (HR Manager) to the existing Employee table EMPLOYEE\_DETAILS and update the existing Employee records as shown below:
     ```